-"As members of ICES, past and present, each one of us has been personally touched by Dr. Oden's vision, passion, leadership, and dedication.
-I could not be prouder to be the director of the Oden Institute," said Karen Willcox, who was selected to direct the Institute when Tinsley Oden stepped back into full time research in 2018.
+"As members of the Oden Institute for Computational Engineering and Sciences, past and present, each one of us has been personally touched by Dr. Oden's vision, passion, leadership, and dedication.
+I could not be prouder to be the director of the Oden Institute," said Karen Willcox, who was selected as director when Oden stepped back into full time research in 2018.

 A prolific writer and researcher, Oden is an author of more than 600 scientific publications.
-His treatise, Finite Elements of Nonlinear Continua, published in 1972 and subsequently translated into Russian, Chinese, and Japanese, is cited as having not only demonstrated the great potential of computational methods for producing quantitative realizations of the most complex theories of physical behavior of materials and mechanical systems, but also established computational mechanics as a new intellectually rich discipline that was built upon deep concepts in mathematics, computer sciences, physics, and mechanics.
-Computational Mechanics has since become a fundamentally important discipline throughout the world, taught in every major university.
+His treatise, “Finite Elements of Nonlinear Continua,” published in 1972 and subsequently translated into Russian, Chinese, and Japanese, is cited as having not only demonstrated the great potential of computational methods for producing quantitative realizations of the most complex theories of physical behavior of materials and mechanical systems, but established computational mechanics as a new intellectually rich discipline that was built upon deep concepts in mathematics, computer sciences, physics, and mechanics.
+Computational mechanics has since become a fundamentally important discipline throughout the world, taught in every major university.